kelyazhang/cache-side-channel-project/README.md

 and compiler choices can change measured latency.
 A timing separation in one environment is not by itself evidence of portability or full key recovery.

-## References

-The project scope and weekly deliverables follow `intern-project-brief.pdf`.
-The accompanying repository-structure note in the local working materials is the source for the code/data/documentation separation used here.